-A natural disaster can create market movements just as easily as a rocket launch, and this year has implored many (if not most) people to invest, accumulate wealth, and protect their assets.
+A natural disaster can create market movements just as easily as a rocket launch, and the year 2020 has encouraged many people to invest, accumulate wealth, and protect their assets.

 While you might think the money in your savings account can survive anything, no economy is completely safe from external events.

-Since the modern economy can directly impact individual finances, it’s critical to understand the future of money, to help protect your assets as best as possible from unexpected personal or economic crises.
+Since the modern economy can directly impact individual finances, it’s critical to understand the future of money so you can protect your assets as best as possible from unexpected personal or economic crises.

-In our early barter system at the dawn of civilisation, for two parties to transact there had to be a ‘coincidence of wants.’
+In our early barter system at the dawn of civilization, for two parties to transact there had to be a “coincidence of wants.”
 If someone wanted to buy a goat for a few sacks of rice, they would need to find someone with goats willing to trade for rice.
-This is called a coincidence of wants, and its inefficiencies led to the creation of a ‘medium of exchange’ – money.
+The inefficiencies of this system led to the creation of a medium of exchange – money.

-Money not only dealt with the coincidence of wants, but it also broadened our concept of what was available for trade.
-As our civilizations developed, money evolved from dried corn to pure gold.
-For a time, we used currency backed by gold reserves, but this soon became very inefficient due to the mining requirements and supply rate of gold.
+Money not only dispensed with the coincidence of wants, but it broadened our concept of what was available for trade.
+As civilizations developed, money evolved from dried corn to pure gold.
+For a time, we used currency backed by gold reserves, but this soon became inefficient due to the mining requirements and supply rate of gold.

 And that’s where we run into the problem of money that cryptocurrency seeks to address.